Gabapentin is an anticonvulsant medication that helps manage seizures due to epilepsy. It can also treat nerve pain and restless leg syndrome (RLS).

 Interactions with other medications and substances

-Gabapentin can interact with other prescription and over-the-counter medications, vitamins, and herbal supplements.
+Gabapentin can interact with other prescription and over-the-counter (OTC) medications, vitamins, and herbal supplements.

-People should be sure to give a doctor a full list of their current medications and supplements before taking gabapentin.
+People should be sure to give their healthcare professional a full list of their current medications and supplements before taking gabapentin.

 The results of another

 - caffeine, which is present in tea, coffee, and cola

 - losartan, which is a medication for high blood pressure

 - magnesium oxide, which is a mineral supplement and antacid